Tools4everBV/HelloID-Conn-Prov-Target-Topdesk-Operators/README.md

 The field mapping can be imported by using the [_fieldMapping.json_](./fieldMapping.json) file.

 > [!TIP]
 > You can add extra fields by adding them to the account mapping.
-For all possible options please check the [Topdesk API documentation](https://developers.topdesk.com/explorer/?page=supporting-files#/)
+For all possible options please check the [TOPdesk API documentation](https://developers.topdesk.com/explorer/?page=supporting-files#/)

+> [!NOTE]
+> Starting November 2025, it will be mandatory to link a TOPdesk person to a TOPdesk operator.
+> This is done by setting the `linkedPerson.id` field with the TOPdesk Person ID.
+> You can achieve this by making the TOPdesk Operator target dependent on the TOPdesk Person target, and assigning the Person’s TOPdesk account ID to the `linkedPerson.id` field.
+> By default, this mapping is included in the `fieldMapping.json` file.
+> For more information, please refer to the [official documentation](https://docs.topdesk.com/en/step-2--api-changes.html).

 ### Connection settings